slack-ruby/slack-ruby-client/RELEASING.md

-# Releasing SlackRubyClient
+# Releasing Slack-Ruby-Client

-There're no particular rules about when to release slack-ruby-client.
+There're no hard rules about when to release slack-ruby-client.
 Release bug fixes frequenty, features not so frequently and breaking API changes rarely.

 ### Release